Chart Color Schemes

 Taylors Hill ranks among the top 25% of areas assessed nationally for overall employment performance

-Taylors Hill's workforce is well-educated with diverse sector representation.
-Its unemployment rate was 3.0% in June 2025, below Greater Melbourne's 4.6%.
+Taylors Hill has an educated workforce with diverse sector representation.
+Its unemployment rate is 3.0%, lower than the Greater Melbourne average of 4.6%.

-However, professional & technical services showed lower representation at 6.9% compared to the regional average of 10.1%.
-Limited local employment opportunities were indicated by Census working population vs resident population count.
-From June 2024 to June 2025, employment levels increased by 5.7%, labour force by 5.8%, and unemployment rose by 0.1 percentage points in Taylors Hill.
-In contrast, Greater Melbourne had employment growth of 3.5% and labour force growth of 4.0%, with a 0.5 percentage point rise in unemployment.
-As of Sep-25, state-level data showed Victoria's employment grew by 1.08% year-on-year, adding 39,880 jobs.
-The state's unemployment rate was 4.7%, compared to the national rate of 4.5%.
-State employment growth outpaced the national average of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 projected a 6.6% expansion over five years and 13.7% over ten years.
-Applying these projections to Taylors Hill's employment mix suggested local growth of approximately 6.2% over five years and 12.9% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Employment opportunities locally may be limited as indicated by Census data.
+From June 2024 to June 2025, employment levels increased by 5.7%, labour force by 5.8%, and unemployment rose by 0.1 percentage points.
+In contrast, Greater Melbourne saw employment growth of 3.5% and labour force growth of 4.0%, with a 0.5 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May 2025 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Taylors Hill's employment mix suggests local growth of approximately 6.2% over five years and 12.9% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment